Mobile ecommerce, or mcommerce, allows for making purchases on your smartphone or a tablet, wherever and whenever you want.

 In this article:

 - Mobile commerce sales projections

-- Mobile shopping behavior patterns
+- Mobile shopping trends and behavior patterns

 - Conversion rates on mobiles and desktops

 - Average order value for ecommerce and mobile commerce

 - Time spent on retail apps

 - Most popular mobile commerce platforms

 Improve your customer service on mobile with live chat